- Self-Directed IRAs

 - About Us

 While the options for investments in a self-directed retirement account are nearly endless, there is one asset class that some Equity Trust clients prefer because it can be passive and offers an added diversification to their overall investment strategy.
+Promissory notes, or private debt investing, can offer investors a low-maintenance way to grow their wealth.

 Promissory note: defined